nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_pre_reqs.md

 Follow these steps to request access to the `meta-llama/Meta-Llama-3.1-8B-Instruct` model:

+!!! info "LLM Recommendation"

+    From testing ``google/gemma-2-2b-it`` model is quicker to download and obtain download rights, than ``meta-llama/Meta-Llama-3.1-8B-Instruct`` model.

+    Feel free to use the [google/gemma-2-2b-it](https://hf.co/google/gemma-2-2b-it) model if necessary.
+The procedure to request access to the model is the same.

 1. **Sign in to your Hugging Face account**:

       - Visit [Hugging Face](https://huggingface.co) and log in to your account.